Blobfolio/blob-common/docs/MB.md

 #### Returns

-Returns an array of characters.
+Returns an array of characters by value, `TRUE`/`FALSE` by reference.

 #### Example